 Clients and staff members of institutions and nonresidential day care facilities for people with developmental disabilities

-People in correctional facilities or facilities providing drug abuse treatment and prevention services
+People in correctional facilities or facilities providing services to injection-drug users

 International travelers to regions with high or intermediate HBV endemicity

 Hepatitis B postexposure immunoprophylaxis combines vaccination with hepatitis B immune globulin (HBIG), a product with high titers of anti-HBs.
-HBIG probably does not prevent infection but prevents or attenuates clinical illness.
+Efficacy of postexposure HBIG is about 75%.

 For infants born to HBsAg-positive mothers, an initial dose of vaccine plus 0.5 mL of HBIG is given IM in the thigh immediately after birth.